ergoplatform/ledger-app-ergo/doc/INS-20-ATTEST-BOX.md

 ## 0x04 - Add Registers chunk

 Add Registers data chunk to the current Box.
 Can be used only when Box has additional registers size > 0.
+Can be used only after tokens added.

 ### Request
 | INS | P1 | P2 | Lc | Data |